Asilidae: Overview

 In general, the family attacks a very wide range of prey, including other flies, beetles, butterflies and moths, various bees, ants, dragonflies and damselflies, ichneumon wasps, grasshoppers, and some spiders.
-They do so apparently irrespective of any repugnatorial chemicals the prey may have at their disposal.
-Many Asilidae when attacked in turn do not hesitate to defend themselves with their probosces and may deliver intensely painful bites to humans if handled incautiously.
+They seem to do so irrespective of any repugnatorial chemicals the prey may have at their disposal.
+When attacked, many Asilidae do not hesitate to defend themselves in turn using their probosces and may deliver intensely painful bites to humans if handled incautiously.

 The antennae are short, have three segments, and sometimes bear a bristle-like structure called an arista.

 Though they are a very characteristic group for such a large family, the Asilidae may easily be confused with the related and less widely known family Therevidae.
 Some points of contrast between the families include that the labium in the Therevidae is not a piercing, predatory organ, but ends in two fleshy labella adapted to the sucking of liquid foods.
 Again, the Therevidae commonly have fluffy setae above the mouthparts, unlike the stiff chaetae comprising the mystax of the Asilidae.
 Furthermore, in the Asilidae the depression on the vertex between the eyes tends to be more obvious than in the Therevidae.

 The fly attacks its prey by stabbing it with its short, strong proboscis, injecting the victim with saliva containing neurotoxic and proteolytic enzymes which very rapidly paralyze the victim and soon digest the insides; the fly then sucks the liquefied material through the proboscis.

 Many Asilidae have long, tapering abdomens, sometimes with a sword-like ovipositor.
 Others, for instance Laphria, are fat-bodied bumblebee mimics.

 Female robber flies deposit whitish-colored eggs on low-lying plants and grasses, or in crevices within soil, bark, or wood.
 Egg-laying habits depend on the species and their specific habitat; most species lay their eggs in masses, which are then covered with a chalky protective coating.

 After hatching, robber fly larvae generally seem to live in soil, rotting wood, leaf mold, and similar materials, some being predatory and others detrivorous.
 Larvae are also predacious, feeding on eggs, larvae, or other soft-bodied insects.
 Robber flies overwinter as larvae and pupate in the soil.
 Pupae migrate to the soil surface and emerge as adults, often leaving behind their pupal casing.
 Complete development ranges from one to three years, depending on species and environmental conditions.